hubbardbrook/HBR_InformationManagement/HBR_LocalDataCatalog.md

 -   open the data catalog table
 -   upload wptablefeed.csv to replace existing version

-## APPENDIX A -- Code to read from the sharepoint file:
+## APPENDIX A -- Code to build the local HBR data catalog:

 ## FetchSarepointDataInventory.R